eQosys/QINP/docs/keywords.md

 Only the first given platform is checked.

+The `{platform}` placeholder is replaced with the selected platform to compile for.
+This feature is heavily used in platform dependent code in the standard library.
+See [stdlib/memory.qnp](../stdlib/memory.qnp#L127)

 The `defer` specifier can be used to import a file after all other imports.
 It can be used to mimic the behavior of C/C++'s header and source file inclusion.